 Last week I wrote a bit about The Real Value of Tourism and its effect on the world.
-Specifically I wanted to explain my thoughts on how gives us a better understanding of cultures around us and how the creates jobs.
+Specifically I wanted to explain my thoughts on how gives us a better understanding of cultures around us and how the industry creates jobs.

 After I published my post, I read one of my go-to blogs, Who Will Lead? by my friend John Calia.
-John was about the movement and about how they need to transition their message from a general, unfocused protest to a directed force.
+John was writing about the movement and about how they need to transition their brand message from a general, unfocused protest to a directed force.
 John wrote this about the protesters:

 “I’m in the camp that thinks they should be marching on Washington.
 But where specifically?
 The White House?
 The Capitol?
 The Fed?
 The Department of Treasury?
 Too complicated.
 Let’s just occupy Wall Street.
 Another obvious observation: they have worked hard and played by the rules and feel screwed by the system.
 They need jobs.